Dubai Metro announces delay after smoke detected at Onpassive station

 Here is everything you need to know to make your trip hassle-free

-Passengers on the Dubai Metro have been informed of a delay at Onpassive station caused by smoke detected from an electric scooter.
+Passengers on the Dubai Metro have been informed of a delay at Onpassive station caused by smoke detected from an electric scooter on Wednesday.

-The Roads and Transport Authority took to Twitter to announce the delay.
-The authority has said that a bus service has been provided to transport passengers from the station.
+The Roads and Transport Authority (RTA) took to their social media account to announce the delay.
+The authority said that a bus service has been provided to transport passengers from the station.

 In a tweet, the RTA said, "For Dubai Metro Red line users, expected delay at 'Onpassive' station due to smoke detected from an electric scooter of one of the passengers".

-Nayibe, a Colombian who was travelling on the Red Line said that the metro didn't stop at Onpassive metro station.
+Nayibe, a Colombian who was travelling on the Red Line said that the metro didn't stop at her final destination – Onpassive metro station.

-"I was planning to get down at Onpassive, however, the metro didn't stop.
-I then got down at Business Bay, which was flooded with people.
-I then took booked a taxi through Careem."
+"I was planning to get down at Onpassive, however, the metro didn't stop which puzzled all the commuters.
+I then got down at Business Bay, which was flooded with other passengers and booked a taxi through Careem."

+Other passengers thought that there was an usual delay too.
+Fazal Golandaz, another passenger said, "I felt that there was a delay when I got on the train at BurJuman station and was stopping for longer than usual at every stop."

+"In fact, when I planned to get out at Onpassive, the train didn't stop," he added.
+"So, I got off at Equiti and took the Red Line metro towards Centrepoint again, in hopes that the train would stop.
+However, it took skipped over Onpassive again and I finally got off at Business Bay, from where I took a taxi."

 E-scooters have become increasingly popular among UAE residents because of their practicality.
 They are also appropriately promoted as first- and last-mile green mobility solutions for short distances.